1. Fatima Mission

 Dr Ray Towey trains medical and nurse students in the safe administration of anaesthetics and also raises the funds needed to buy much needed Intensive Care Unit equipment and medicines for St Mary’s Hospital, Gulu, Uganda.
-Dr Ray sent the photo to the right with the explanation “Child in Intensive Care Unit (ICU) with extensive burns.
-Not uncommon in Africa with open fires and cooking on the floor where children are around.
-This child is doing well and will be in ICU over Christmas but there is many weeks of care yet to come”.

 3. St Patrick’s Hospital

 St Patrick’s Hospital is a 72 bedded hospital on the outskirts of Hwange, a Colliery town in the North West of Zimbabwe.
-It is the only public hospital in urban Hwange serving a population of 45-50,000. t is an efficiently run and very clean hospital but lacking basic essentials such as mosquito mesh wiring for the windows, some of which needed replacing.
+It is the only public hospital in urban Hwange serving a population of 45-50,000.
+It is an efficiently run and very clean hospital but lacking basic essentials such as mosquito mesh wiring for the windows, some of which needed replacing.
 African Mission has provided the hospital with mosquito mesh wiring for the windows, curtain railings, a new industrial washing machine and part funded a new incinerator.

 A more detailed breakdown of how we have supported the above projects can be seen by clicking the following links: